-Isla de Vieques is approx 13 km (8 ml) east of mainland Puerto Rico.
-The island has length 34 km (21 ml) and width 6 km (4 ml).
-Its largest towns are Esperanza (central-north coast) and Isabel Segunda (aka Isabel II) - on the southern coast.
+Isla de Vieques is approx 13 km (8 mi) east of mainland Puerto Rico.
+The island has length 34 km (21 mi) and width 6 km (4 mi).
+Its largest towns are Esperanza (central-north coast, port locode AQESP) and Isabel Segunda (aka Isabel II/ferry port) - on the southern coast.

 Vieques is also nicknamed "Isla Nena" ("Little Girl Island"), considered as the little sister to Puerto Rico Island.
 Its British name (during colonial times) was "Crab Island".
-Vieques is best known worldwide as the site of several protests against US Navy's use of the island as testing ground and bombing range.
-As result, the navy left in 2003.
+Vieques is best-known worldwide as the site of several protests against the US Navy's use of the island as a testing ground and bombing range.
+As result, the Navy left in 2003.
 The former navy base is currently a wildlife refuge with numerous beaches - often ranked among the top Caribbean beaches for their white sands and azure-colored waters.

 Port Vieques Island cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Vieques Island, Puerto Rico.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 - Cruise Industry

 The Ritz-Carlton Yacht Collection announced its 2022-2023 winter season of itineraries for the newbuild superyacht Evrima.
 From Costa Rica's vast...September 10, 2020